dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

 connects to the Leap service.
 A unique and secure API token is generated for each of your projects, excluding those with the **Trial Plan** account type,\ [#]_ and is available on the dashboard.
-If your API token is shared or compromised in any way, you should reset it via the dashboard.
+If your API token is shared or compromised in any way, reset it via the dashboard.

 .. [#]  Projects with the **Trial Plan** account type do not include the use of
-    API tokens required to submit arbitrary problems to solvers and thus users in those projects can only run some demos.
+    API tokens required to submit arbitrary problems to solvers and thus users in those projects can only run certain demos.

 Ocean SDK Access
 ================